Moving forward with rail and transit

 Rail and transit are keys to clean, equitable transportation

-Regionally, our work in recent years has helped achieve significant reforms such as establishing dedicated funding for passenger rail, increased transit funding, and improving ways to determine which transportation proposals receive funding.
+Our work in recent years has helped achieve significant reforms such as establishing dedicated funding for passenger rail, increased transit funding, and improving ways to determine which transportation proposals receive funding.
 We must build upon these successes to keep our region moving forward.